YoinkBird/cyclesafe/report/report.md

 <!-- TODO: brief overview of this section. -->
 While improving traffic safety is not a new topic, addressing it with machine learning techniques on an existing dataset seems to be a novel approach.
-This project builds on a previous project which used this approach as a proof-of-concept.
+This project builds on a previous project which explored this approach as a proof-of-concept.
 Conventional applications of using machine learning to improve traffic safety tend to involve traffic studies or long running trials of novel traffic-controls to determine safety factors.
 However, this method tends to require a higher budget and active involvement by a public or private organisation with an interest in traffic safety.
 The advantage of using machine learning techniques on existing data is to provide a low-budget analysis of traffic safety factors with a quick turnaround time, independent of existing policies.
 <hr />